Stratford-upon-Avon Canal: Southern section

 Construction only recommenced in 1812, under the leadership of William James of Stratford.
-James, who had owned shares in the Company since 1793, had a wide interest in turnpike roads and railways, and following a tour of the north of England between 1802 and 1804, on which he investigated railways and canals, he expanded his business interests to include coal mining.
-He rose to become chairman of the Canal Company, and personally bought the Upper Avon Navigation in 1813.
-He wanted to create a through route between the River Severn and the Midlands, and so the Canal Company obtained a further act of Parliament on 12 May 1815, which authorised a connection between the canal and the Avon at Stratford, as well as enabling them to build reservoirs at Earlswood.
+James, who had owned shares in the company since 1793, had a wide interest in turnpike roads and railways, and following a tour of the north of England between 1802 and 1804, on which he investigated railways and canals, he expanded his business interests to include coal mining.
+He rose to become chairman of the canal company, and personally bought the Upper Avon Navigation in 1813.
+He wanted to create a through route between the River Severn and the Midlands, and so the canal company obtained a further act of Parliament, the Stratford-upon-Avon Canal Navigation Act 1815 (55 Geo.
+3. c. xxxix), on 12 May 1815, which authorised a connection between the canal and the Avon at Stratford, as well as enabling them to build reservoirs at Earlswood.
 The canal reached Stratford in June 1816 and a connection with the River Avon was made.
 The total cost of the canal had been around £297,000.

 The southern section of the canal never realised James' ambitions, as the Upper Avon was too tortuous and prone to floods to be a reliable through route.
 He spent some £6,000 on improvements to the Upper Avon locks in 1822, but over-reached himself, and was declared bankrupt shortly afterwards.
-For a while the upper river was managed by a syndicate of seven people, all connected with the canal, and the Canal Company took out a lease of it from 1842 for five years.
+For a while the upper river was managed by a syndicate of seven people, all connected with the canal, and the canal company took out a lease of it from 1842 for five years.
 Trade was mainly coal, which was conveyed from Stratford to Evesham.

 Traffic steadily built up, although tolls were low, to offset the costs imposed on goods passing through Kingswood Junction to the Warwick and Birmingham Canal.
 On the southern section, coal was taken to Stratford, from where it was sold, or passed along the Upper Avon or the Stratford and Moreton Tramway.
 Modest dividends were paid to shareholders from 1824, and the total traffic carried in 1838 was 181,708 tons, on which profits of £6,835 were made.
 In 1845, the company agreed to sell the canal to the Oxford, Worcester and Wolverhampton Railway, who were also keen to purchase the Stratford and Moreton Tramway.
 It was not until January 1856 that the transaction was finally completed, and another year before the railway company took over day-to-day running.
 Another change of ownership occurred in 1863, when the railway company was absorbed by the Great Western Railway.
 Traffic gradually decreased, but the fall in receipts was faster than the fall in tonnage, as the railway took the long-distance loads.